 Join Ann Stockert & Todd Easterla to explore the birding hot spots in Los Osos.
 Expect to find birds in a variety of habitats including coastal scrub, beach, tidal marsh, mudflats, open bay, and willow thickets.
 Explore 6-8 birding hotspots including Elfin Forest, Audubon Overlook, Back Bay, Sweet Springs, Doris Ave Marsh, and Pecho Willows.
 Meets at Sweet Springs, 660 Ramona Avenue, Baywood-Los Osos.

-Bird with Eva Moylan & Teodelina Martelli at Pecho WIllows & Cuesta Inlet.
+Bird with Teodelina Martelli at Pecho Willows & Cuesta Inlet.
 This small but highly important bay habitat is an ebird hotspot where shorebirds and ducks gather during migration and in the winter.
 The Pecho Marsh is thick with willows and a special birding spot for locals where a number of rare birds have been seen over the years.
 Meets in the parking area at the north end of Pecho Road, address is 2-1798 Pecho Rd, Los Osos.
-If the parking lot is full, park out on inscarth Road.
+If the parking lot is full, park out on Binscarth Road.

 Get a jump start for your bird festival experience.
 Join Robbie Revel and Karen Watts to learn the techniques needed to boost your birding skills and get a preview of the birds you are likely to see during the weekend.
 The presentation includes slides, videos, demonstrations of Merlin App and a number of bird mounts that will be used to illustrate the criteria for bird identification.
 You will practice making observations, learn to use binoculars and field guides and learn about resources available for ongoing skill building.
 Easy, family oriented, but not appropriate for children younger than 9 years of age.
 Meets at Morro Coast Audubon, 601 Embarcadero #14, Morro Bay.
 The office is on the second floor of the Gallery at Morro Bay.